vijaykrishnavanshi/assist-marketplace/README.md

 - [ ] The normal users will see a list of domestic helpers available in their area and will be able to sort them based on various filters

-- [ ] Once the users have selected a helper, they can make them an offer to work
+- [ ] Once the users have selected a helper, they can make them an offer to work.

 - [ ] The helpers will get an email notification, and can accept or reject offers.
 The helpers should be able to choose only one offer for a specified time period.
 The application should restrict them from double booking